 Ph.D.
 Yeshiva University, 1969

 I have also had a long involvement in the role of faculty in American higher education.
 I am a lifelong member of the American Association of University Professors (AAUP) and served as President of the FDU Council of AAUP Chapters for six years from 1977 to 1983.
 I have a thorough knowledge of issues concerning academic freedom, faculty governance, and collective bargaining and unions in higher education.
-I am one of the authors of the University's Faculty Handbook.
+I was one of the original authors of the University's Faculty Handbook.